 Owning and operating a business can be tricky, regardless of the industry.
 Owning and operating a restaurant, however, is an entirely different ballgame.
 It comes complete with its own set of challenges and obstacles.
-Things won’t always work out as planned, and sometimes the best thing you can do is take a step back and try again.
+These challenges could be keeping up with the latest culinary trends or finding a good way of Scheduling your restaurant team.
+Thankfully, there are many resources that can help you with whatever you need for your restaurant business.
+However, even if you have some of these challenges covered, things won’t always work out as planned, and sometimes the best thing you can do is take a step back and try again.
 If you’re looking to make a change to your business, check out these tips for rebranding your restaurant.

 Create a vision